SoslyLW/SportsOdds/README.md

 The simulation is capable of running ~20.9 seasons/sec and has a default trial size of 1000.
 This can be modified in the *League.h* file.

 Data is acquired from [Sports Reference](https://www.hockey-reference.com/leagues/NHL_2023_games.html).

+Example files can be seen in the Results folder.
+Simulations were run with data accurate up to 2023-01-04 and the number of trials is included in the file name.